top of page

 Work History

 Paul G. Chandler is the Founding President of CARAVAN, an international non-profit/NGO focused on using the arts to heal our world and to creatively foster peace, harmony, wholeness and health in all its forms.
-His various roles have included serving in Doha, Qatar as the Rector of The Church of the Epiphany and as Chairman of The Anglican Centre, a spiritual home for more than 85 congregations and groups in Qatar and includes approximately 17,000-22,000 worshippers from 65 countries every weekend.
+His various roles have included serving as the President of the Foundation for the Episcopal Diocese of Wyoming, and also the Bishop of the Episcopal Church in Wyoming, from 2021-2024, with a special focus on Native American spirituality and indigenous contemporary art.
+He was previously based in Doha, Qatar where he served as Chairman of The Anglican Centre, a spiritual home for more than 85 congregations and groups in Qatar and includes approximately 17,000-22,000 worshippers from 65 countries every weekend - a role that also included serving as the Rector of The Church of the Epiphany in Qatar.
 Between 2003-2013, he served as the Rector of St. John Church (Maadi) in Cairo, Egypt, an international English-speaking church of over 40 nationalities that welcomed people from many faith traditions, primarily from the diplomatic, academic, NGO and business communities, and as Director of the East-West Center for Peace, focused on interreligious peacebuilding, with a special emphasis on using the arts.

 Prior to his time in Cairo, he served as the President/CEO of Partners, an international ecumenical humanitarian non-profit that exists to assist local faith-based non-governmental organizations in over 70 countries in Africa, Middle East, South Asia, Southeast Asia and East Asia.
 His former role was as the U.S. Chief Executive Officer (CEO) of IBS Publishing, a large ecumenical international publishing and linguistics non-profit that has published the Scriptures in thousands of languages worldwide.